At a Glance

 - Tracking material pricing and delivery details create a lot of data.
 This includes information regarding the chemicals, their compositions, material pricing, safety precautions, distribution lists, and more.
 Managing this information is a top concern for chemical supply chain managers.

 Looking to Improve Your Chemical Supply Chain?
-Book To learn more, request a free consultation.
+Book To learn more, request a consultation.

 Figure: 1 Supply Chain Challenges in Chemical Industry